 This level is suitable for extremely fit people with mountaineering skills and knowledge.
-An extreme level of altitude and weather are to be encountered and may have to use ice ax and crampons on some of the treks.
+An extreme level of altitude and weather are to be encountered and may have to use ice axes and crampons on some of the treks.
 Stamina is the key to success in this level of the trek.
-Walking times: 6-10 hours per day for up to 25 days including rest days.
+Walking times: 6-10 hours per day for up to 25 days, including rest days.
 Altitude: up to 6000m Terrain: Rough and rocky sections.
 An excessive amount of ascents and descents.
 Remoteness: Includes remote areas, with no access to villages and local infrastructure.